zzjkf2009/8-puzzle/readme.md

 ## Overview

 The is a simple solver (c++) to complete the 8-puzzle problem by finding the optimal path with A* algorithm.
-A class is create call BoardNode which contains all the functions that are needed.
+A class is create call BoardNode which contains all the functions needed.

 ## Pre-request